Due Diligence and Buying a Business.

 - Marketing materials

-Today more than ever, buyers are putting more emphasis on the due diligence process.
-And while the financial aspect is a key component, the due diligence process should also consider organizational items.
-Be sure to seek documentation and ask important questions about the company’s culture, strategy, leadership, and competencies.
+Today, buyers are emphasizing the due diligence process more than ever.
+While the financial aspect is key, the due diligence process should also consider organizational items.
+Be sure to seek documentation and ask essential questions about the company’s culture, strategy, leadership, and competencies.

-To properly address and evaluate all of the areas of the due diligence process, you want to assemble the best possible team of people.
-Work with that team, including your business intermediary, throughout the process to review and evaluate the documents and information you receive.
+To adequately address and evaluate all of the areas of the due diligence process, you want to assemble the best possible team of people.
+Work with that team, including your business intermediary, to review and evaluate the documents and information you receive.
 It’s also important to keep an open mind.
-Be sure that you get all of the information you need, but don’t assume that you will find something wrong.
+Ensure you get all the necessary information, but don’t assume you will find something wrong.

 Although the due diligence process may take considerable time, it’s a critical part of any transaction and should be considered the foundation of the entire deal.

-If you have a question about selling or buying your business, give Andrew a call toll-free number (844) 414-9700
+If you have a question about selling or buying your business, give Andrew a call toll-free at (844) 414-9700

-This article is reprinted as a courtesy of the International Business Brokers Association® (IBBA.)
-IBBA is the largest international, non-profit association operating exclusively for the benefit of people and firms engaged in the various aspects of business brokerage and mergers and acquisitions.
-IBBA® has 1,950 members worldwide, with corporate headquarters in Chicago, Illinois.
+This article is reprinted by the International Business Brokers Association® (IBBA).
+IBBA is the largest international, non-profit association operating exclusively for the benefit of people and firms engaged in business brokerage and mergers and acquisitions.
+IBBA has 1,950 members worldwide, with its corporate headquarters located in Chicago, Illinois.

 Further Reading: